Meet the University Counsel Staff

 Singleton Building 108 | 843-234-3449 l firstname.lastname@example.org

 He is a member of the South Carolina Bar Association and a member of the National Association of College and University Attorneys (NACUA).
-Hutto earned a bachelor’s degree in history from Wofford College, a master’s degree in business from Webster University, a juris doctor from the University of South Carolina School of Law, and an LL.M. in taxation from New York University School of Law.
+Hutto earned a bachelor’s degree in history from Wofford College, an MBA from Webster University, a juris doctor from the University of South Carolina School of Law, and an LL.M. in taxation from New York University School of Law.

 Singleton Building 110 | 843-349-3449 | email@example.com